 Q: Any advice for younger poets or maybe older ones like you who are just starting out?

 Altman: Three things.
 One, don’t be deterred.
-I remember former Georgia Governor Sonny Perdue once said that having a dirty car during water restrictions was like having a badge of honor.
+I remember former Georgia Governor Sonny Perdue once said during a prolonged drought that having a dirty car during water restrictions was like having a badge of honor.
 I’ve always remembered that.
-I think getting rejection notices are likes badges of honor.
+I think getting a rejection notice is like a badge of honor.
 You accumulate a lot of them, and that means you are writing.
-Which is the second most important thing: write as much as you can, even you think it’s terrible.
+Which is the second most important thing: write as much as you can, even if you think it’s terrible.
 You will be writing and you will move along and find a phrase that leads to a sentence that leads to a paragraph or a poem.
 Ideas hatch when you write.
 The final thing is the most important: read.
 Don’t ever stop reading.
 It’s the lifeblood of creativity—and it gives you a foundation upon which to build your poetry.
 I read once where someone said they wrote about 25% of the time and the other 75% was spent reading.
 I think that’s about right.